prateekguptaiiitk/Causal_Relation_Extraction/README.md

 ## Other Contributor

-Special Thanks to [Shivendra Pratap Singh](https://github.com/shivendrapratap2) for all his efforts and support.
+Special Thanks to [Shivendra Pratap Singh](https://github.com/shivendrapratap2) for all his efforts and contributions.